Admiralty Islands Lowland Rainforests

 Two large endemic geckos, the yellow and black bumblebee gecko and the ring-tailed gecko are also good indicators of forest degradation.
 The forest-dwelling endemic emerald green snail is collected to craft jewelry from its bright green shell, threatening this species to extinction; in fact, this is the first land snail to be listed in the IUCN Red List and CITES Appendix II.

 Although the central region of Manus Island is still relatively well forested, proposed logging, mining, road development, and agro-forestry projects are recurring threat sources.
-The only protected area is the 58.5 km2 Ndrolowa Marine Managed Area on the eastern side of Manus.
+The only protected area is the 58.5 square kilometers Ndrolowa Marine Managed Area on the eastern side of Manus.
 This reserve includes some of the coastal areas.
 The central forests have been recognized as a Key Biodiversity Area, along with East Manus, Ninigo, Rambutyo, Tong, and M’buke and Purdy islands around Manus.

-The priority conservation actions are to: 1) formally recognize the ecological importance of the central forests of Manus and prioritize them for conservation; 2) develop community incentives and benefits from conservation to elicit community stewardship; and 3) produce and implement conservation action plans for endangered endemic species such as the emerald green snail to monitor and minimize their threats.
+3. Produce and implement conservation action plans for endangered endemic species such as the emerald green snail to monitor and minimize their threats.

 1. Whitmore N. (editor) 2015.
 A rapid biodiversity survey of Papua New Guinea’s Manus and Mussau Islands.
 Wildlife Conservation Society Papua New Guinea Program.
 Goroka, PNG.